diegodoumecq/joymap/README.md

 ### Coming soon(ish):

-1) Make it easier for the user to change the default mappings for buttons and sticks
+1) Implement rebinding of sticks

   * Right now it is assumed that the user will always use a controller with XInput, but the web standard allows for any kind of weird stuff as long as it consists of buttons and sticks (a flight simulator cockpit for example).
 It is up to the dev to support that strange stuff and this library needs to make it easier.